The Makeover: Singles

-The first single to be released from The Makeover was a downtempo cover of "Borderline", written by Reggie Lucas and an originally a 1984 hit for Madonna.
+The first single to be released from The Makeover was a downtempo cover of "Borderline", written by Reggie Lucas and originally a 1984 hit for Madonna.
 Upon the single's UK release in October 2009, Watley told noted R&B writer Pete Lewis of the award-winning 'Blues & Soul': "'Borderline' is a song I've always liked.
 Because - even though the way it was originally recorded was very poppy - for me the song always had a melancholy side to it, which I think my version taps into."

 The album's second single was "I Want Your Love", a cover of the Chic classic.
 The Watley cover was produced by DJ Spinna and featured Chic's own Nile Rodgers on guitar.
 Supported by dance mixes, the track peaked at #1 on the US Billboard Dance Club Songs chart for the week of June 16, 2007.